 - IEC 60364-7-712 is part of IEC 60364 applies to the electrical installation of PV systems intended to supply all or part of an installation.
 The equipment of a PV installation, like any other item of equipment, is dealt with only so far as its selection and application in the installation is concerned.
 The object of this document is to address the design safety requirements arising from the particular characteristics of PV installations.
 DC systems and PV arrays in particular, pose some hazards in addition to those derived from conventional AC power installations, including the ability to produce and sustain electrical arcs with currents that are not greater than normal operating currents.

-- IEC 61215 covers the parameters which are responsible for the ageing of PV modules including UV, temperature, humidity, and mechanical loads.
+- IEC 61215 covers the parameters which are responsible for the aging of PV modules including UV, temperature, humidity, and mechanical loads.

-- IEC 61730 safety qualifications covers multiple parts including the design and construction requirements for the PV modules and application & safety class qualifications.
+- IEC 61730 safety qualifications cover multiple parts including the design and construction requirements for the PV modules and application & safety class qualifications.

 - PPP 59029A testing covers mounting systems stability for various environmental conditions (heat, cold, dry, wet, etc.) and testing for corrosion resistance and long-term durability performance (endurance testing with outdoor field conditions, temperature change examination and moisture-heat examination).